-Groww’s Rating Methodology is a mix of absolute comparisons and relative comparison with the benchmark.
+Groww Mutual Fund Rating Methodology is a mix of absolute comparisons and relative comparisons with the benchmark.
 Unlike most others, we are not doing a relative ranking of mutual fund schemes within a peer group.
-Also, instead of excluding new or small schemes we are rating them lower due to their young age or low AUM.
-This rating is only for open ended regular schemes.
-We are rating mutual funds on the scale 5 Star from lowest being 1 Star and highest as 5 star.
+Also, instead of excluding new or small schemes, we are rating them lower due to their young age or low AUM.
+This rating is only for open-ended regular schemes.
+We are rating mutual funds on a scale of 5 Stars with the lowest being 1 Star and the highest as 5 stars.

 Broadly, we have divided the rating into two types:

-All mutual funds other than debt and gold is considered Equity Mutual Funds like Large Cap, Small Cap, Mid Cap, Hybrid, Sector, etc. For Equity Funds, our broad rating criteria are:
+All mutual funds other than debt and gold are considered Equity Mutual Funds like Large Cap, Small Cap, Mid Cap, Hybrid, Sector, etc. For Equity Funds, our broad Mutual Fund rating criteria are:

 We are giving 40% weightage (2 stars) to this parameter.
-We are using three evaluation periods to assign a rating for this criteria — last 1 year, last 3 year and last 5 years returns compared to its benchmark.
-We have defined benchmark on sub-category level (Like Nifty 50 for Large Cap, Nifty 500 for Multi Cap, Crisil Balanced Aggressive Index for Equity Oriented Hybrid funds)and hence each mutual fund in the sub category is compared with the same benchmark.
-We have given different weight to each time period with recent one getting the highest weight like 1 year — 40%, 3 year — 35% and 5 year — 25%.
+We are using three evaluation periods to assign a rating for this criteria — last 1 year, last 3 years and last 5 years’ returns compared to its benchmark.
+We have defined benchmarks on sub-category level (Like Nifty 50 for Large Cap, Nifty 500 for Multi Cap, Crisil Balanced Aggressive Index for Equity Oriented Hybrid funds)and hence each mutual fund in the subcategory is compared with the same benchmark.
+We have given different weights to each time period with the recent ones getting the highest weight like 1 year — 40%, 3 year — 35% and 5 year — 25%.

-We are giving 20% weightage (1 stars) to these parameters.
+We are giving 20% weightage (1 star) to these parameters.

-In debt mutual funds, we use few more parameters over and above mentioned in Equity.
-These new parameters are combined to calculate risk adjusted expected Alpha (extra returns than benchmark) of debt mutual funds in future.
-We normalize the rating with this parameter by giving it a weight of 30% and reducing weights of other parameters by 30%. :
+In debt mutual funds, we use a few more parameters over and above mentioned in Equity.
+These new parameters are combined to calculate the risk-adjusted expected Alpha (extra returns than benchmark) of debt mutual funds in future.
+We normalize the rating with this parameter by giving it a weight of 30% and reducing the weights of other parameters by 30%. :

-Portfolio ratings are also done on similar principle.
+Portfolio ratings are also done on a similar principle.